ProofAgent Harness Documentation

 • as a regression that only shows up when you swap a model, change a prompt, or add a tool

-Single-shot + single-judge testing doesn't catch any of that.
+Single-shot, single-model-grading testing doesn't catch any of that.

 What this harness does differently